kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ```

 However, there are issues with the system:
-- Data Integrity
+- **Data Integrity** Problems
-  - How do we ensure that the artist's name in each album entry exists in Artist.csv?
+  - How do we ensure that the artist's `name` in each album entry exists in `Artist.csv`?
-  - What if somebody overwrites the album year with an invalid string (e.g., alphabetical string)?
+  - What if somebody overwrites the album `year` with an invalid string (e.g., alphabetical string)?
   - What if there are multiple artists on an album?
   - What happens if we delete an artist that has albums?
-- Implementation
+- **Implementation** Limitation
   - How do we find a particular record?
   - What if we now want to create a new application that uses the same database?
   - What if two threads try to write the same file simultaneously?
-- Durability
+- **Durability** Concern
   - What if the machine crashes while our program is updating a record?
   - What if we want to replicate the database on multiple machines for high availability?

-These issues highlight the need for a database management system.
+These limitations demonstrate the need for a database management system, which provides a more structured and managed way to store, manage, and retrieve data.
+The database management system provides a layer of abstraction that makes it easier to ensure data integrity, handle implementation and durability concerns, and share the data with multiple applications.

 ## Database Management System

-A **database management system (DBMS)** is software that enables applications to store and analyze information in a database.
-A general-purpose DBMS allows the creation, definition, querying, update, and administration of databases through a given **data model**.
+A **database management system (DBMS)** is a software system that is designed to manage a database, allowing applications to store, analyze, and manipulate in an organized manner.
+A DBMS provides a layer of abstraction between the logical view of the data, which is described using a **data model**, and the physical storage of the data.
+This abstraction allows users to interact with the data without having to worry about the physical implementation details.

 ### Data Model

-A **data model** is a set of concepts that describe the data in a database.
-There are various types of data models, such as relational (most common), NoSQL (key/value, graph, document/object, wide-column/column-family), and array/matrix/vectors (for machine learning)
+A **data model** is a collection of concepts that describe the data in a database.
+Different data models are used to represent different types of data structures.
+For example, the relational model, which is the most commonly used data model, is used to represent data in the form of tables with rows and columns.
+Other data models include NoSQL models such as key/value, graph, document/object, and wide-column/column-family, and models used in machine learning, such as arrays, matrices, and vectors.

 A **schema** is a description of a specific data collection using a particular data model.

 ### Early DBMSs

-The early database management systems (DBMSs) in the 1960s, such as IDS, IMS, and CODASYL, were difficult to build and maintain due to a close relationship between the logical and physical layers of the database.
-The logical layer refers to the entities and attributes of the database, while the physical layer refers to the way the entities and attributes are stored (e.g., using a hash table or tree structure).
-In the past, the physical layer was determined by the application code, so if the physical layer needed to be changed, all of the code had to be changed as well.

-Edgar Frank "Tedd" Codd, a mathematician at IBM Research in the late 1960s, observed that IBM's developers had to continually rewrite database programs due to changes in the database schema or layout.
-In response, he proposed a relational model in 1969, which was designed to solve these problems by separating the logical and physical layers, making the DBMS more flexible and easier to maintain.
+The concept of a DBMS is relatively new.
+In the early days of database systems, the application code was tightly coupled with the physical storage of the data.
+This made it difficult to maintain and extend database systems, as every time the database's schema or layout changed, the application code had to be rewritten.
+To address these issues, Edgar Frank "Tedd" Codd, a mathematician at IBM Research in the late 1960s, proposed the relational model in 1970, which separates the logical view of the data from its physical storage, making it easier to maintain and extend database systems.

 ## Relational Model

-The relational model is a database abstraction that is based on relations to reduce maintenance costs.
-It consists of three main principles:
+The relational model is a database abstraction that defines how data should be stored, accessed, and manipulated in a relational database management system (RDBMS).
+It was introduced by E.F.
+Codd in 1970 and became the dominant model for relational databases.

+The relational model has three fundamental tenets:
-  1. Storing the database in simple data structures called relations
+  1. Store the database in simple data structures called relations
   2. Leaving the physical storage to the DBMS implementation
-  3. Accessing the data through high-level language, with the DBMS determining the best way to execute the request
+  3. Providing a high-level language for data access and manipulation

-The relational model also includes three key concepts:
+The relational model defines three key concepts:
-1. Structure: Define the database's relations and contents, including the attributes and possible values
+1. **Structure**: The definition of the database's relations and contents, including the attributes of each relation and the values that these attributes can hold
-1. Integrity: Ensure that the database's contents meet specific constraints (e.g., any value for the year attribute has to be a number)
+1. **Integrity**: The enforcement of constraints to ensure the accuracy and consistency of data in the database (e.g., any value for the year attribute has to be a number)
-1. Manipulation: Provide a programming interface for accessing and modifying the database's contents
+1. **Manipulation**: The programming interface for accessing and modifying the contents of a database

-A **relation** is an unordered set of attributes that represent entities.
+A **relation** is the fundamental data structure in the relational model.
+It is an unordered set of tuples that represent entities and their relationships.
+The relationships are represented by the attributes of the relation.

-A **tuple** is a set of attribute values within a relation (also known as its **domain**).
-Each tuple can have a unique set of values or be undefined (NULL) for some attributes.
+A **tuple** is a set of attribute values that correspond to a single entity in the relation. (also known as its **domain**).
+The values can be atomic or scalar, such as numbers or string, or nested data structures, or be undefined (`NULL`).

-A relation with n attributes is called an n-ary relation.
+A relation with **n** attributes is called an **n-ary relation**.
 Here is an example of a ternary relation with three tuples.

 *Artist (name, year, country)*